getsentry/sentry/docs/changelog/index.rst

 Sentry 2.0 is a major release which contains many new features as well as some large rearchitecting of the codebase.

-If you were previous extending Sentry, it would be wise to test your extensions before upgrading.
+If you were previously extending Sentry, it would be wise to test your extensions before upgrading.

 * Added project scoping to all data in sentry.